chaotic-enigma/closing_stock_analysis/README.md

 The updation of the data automatically happens when it gets updated on the website (*Qundle*) and since the API call is being called, the graphs will be updated easily.
 No worries.

+__End Users__

+As of now, this model is only used by the company stakeholders, investors and other parties involved in the `Stock Trading Activities`.
+But this can be automated and developed in such a way that other interested `Share Holders` can use to take their granted decision of buying and selling the share and achieve gain.